Personal Identity and Uploading Mark

 new person will be but an infant in terms of chronological age: only a few

-will think of “somaticism” as the view that continuity of one’s body is
+of “somaticism” as the view that continuity of one’s body is necessary for

-necessary for personal identity from one time to the next.2 There
+personal identity from one time to the next.2 There are two ways

-are two ways that one might be a somaticist: one can believe that bodily
+that one might be a somaticist: one can believe that bodily continuity is

-continuity is necessary but not sufficient, or that it is necessary and
+necessary but not sufficient, or that it is necessary and sufficient.
+One easy

-relatives discuss whether to “pull the plug.”
-Those who think that bodily
+whether to “pull the plug.”
+Those who think that bodily continuity is necessary

 extremely limited and informal survey of students and friends, most would be